terminalstatic/go-xsd-validate/README.md

 ## <a name="pkg-overview">Overview</a>
 A simple package for xsd validation, uses libxml2.

 The rationale behind this package is to preload xsd files and use their in-memory structure to validate incoming xml documents in a concurrent environment, eg. the post bodys of xml service endpoints, and return useful error messages when appropriate.

-This package is part of a rewrite for an online service I'm currently working on.
-As there are limited resources on how to handle xsd validation in go this might be useful for somebody.
+Existing packages either didn't provide error details or got stuck under load.

 libxml2-dev is needed, below an example how to install the latest sources (Ubuntu, change prefix according to where libs and include files are located):